(M.S. with concurrent PGY1 Residency and PGY2 in Pharmacy Administration)

 About the Program

 The concurrent M.S./Residency program is designed to prepare pharmacists with the knowledge and skills to assume positions of leadership in health care.
-The 24-month program offers unique learning, teaching and collaboration opportunities to complete a M.S. in Pharmacy Administration with a focus on Pharmacy Leadership from the University of Houston College of Pharmacy and concurrently complete PGY1/PGY2 residency training from six leading Texas Medical Center institutions:
+The 24-month program offers unique learning, teaching and collaboration opportunities to complete a Master of Science degree with a focus on Pharmacy Leadership from the University of Houston College of Pharmacy and concurrently complete PGY1/PGY2 residency training from six leading Texas Medical Center institutions:

 - Harris Health System;